department-of-veterans-affairs/vets-design-system-documentation/src/_components/icon.md

 Before introducing a new icon check the list to be see if the meaning of the icon you need corresponds to an existing icon.
 If you have questions about a new icon, or icon usage, feel free to reach out to the Design System team.

-This is the Code Usage section.
-Note that the header is inside this include.
 {% include component-docs.html component_name=page.web-component %}